CocoaPods/cocoapods-downloader/README.markdown

 - git: commit, tag, branch, submodules
 - hg: revision
 - bzr: revision, tag
-- svn: revision, tag, folder
+- svn: revision, tag, folder, externals
 - http: type

 The downloader also provides hooks which allow to customize its output or the way in which the commands are executed